jkielbaska/scrapeNews/README.md

 npm run dev
 ```

-Remember that you need to put your own API_KEY (src/services/api.ts)
+Remember that you need to put your own APIKEY (src/services/api.ts line 5)

 ## URLs